 We are pleased to announce that The Journal of Biocommunication is now on an open access platform starting with Volume 40, Issue 1.
 This means that all articles published by AMI, BCA and ABCD in the JBC will be freely available to read, download and share.
 Read more

-One of the benefits of membership in the BioCommunications Association includes an annual subscription to The Journal of Biocommunication which is an electronic journal published three times a year by the BioCommunications Association (BCA), Association of Medical Illustrators (AMI), and the Association of Biomedical Communications Directors (ABCD).
+One of the benefits of membership in the BioCommunications Association includes an annual subscription to The Journal of Biocommunication which is an electronic journal published three times a year by the BioCommunications Association (BCA), and the Association of Medical Illustrators (AMI).

 The goal of the Journal is best understood from its mission statement:

 "The Journal of Biocommunication is dedicated to serving as a showcase of biocommunication techniques; describing proven and experimental procedures in medical art and illustration, print, photography, film, television, computer, multimedia systems, and other communication modalities applied in the health sciences."